italoeugenio/italoeugenio/README.md

 ### 👨‍💻 About Me
 Hey there!
 I’m Ítalo Santana, 20 years old, currently living in Brazil 🇧🇷. <p>
 I am an enthusiastic self-learner with a passion for Java and Spring Boot.
 Currently, I'm deeply involved in Java development and have experience with tools such as Swagger and Flyway.
-Alongside my Java work, I also "play around" with iOS development and UX/UI design.
+Alongside my Java work, I also "play around" with iOS development and data.

 <p>
 Studying Computer Science at the Catholic University of Brasilia (UCB)